darrentukc/project_3/readme.md

 Of the 3 chosen models, we got a F1 score of between 88% to 90%, which is relatively good.
 A high F1 score represents that both Precision and Recall scores are high, which is what we were aiming for.
 The AUC Curve score for 3 models were also good, between 96% to 97%.

-### 10. Choice of Production Model: Logistic Regression with Tfidf vectorizer
+### 10. Choice of Production Model

+Logistic Regression with TFIDF vectorizer

 Of the 3 models, all of them scored well.
 All of them were able to accurately classify posts from aliens to space.
 But we chose logistic regression with Tfidf Vectorizer as it is the simplest model and the coefficients are easily interpretable, which results in us being able to extract the important features of the model for the secondary audience, the different marketing departments from MIB.